MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Related Work

 \paragraph{Personalized Scene Understanding.} Personalization was first explored in Natural Language Processing (NLP)~\cite{liu2023LLaVa,vaswani2017attention,devlin2018bert}.
 Later, it was extended to computer vision, with early applications in personalized semantic segmentation~\cite{zhang2021personalized} and object detection~\cite{michieli2024object}.
 The advent of foundation models such as CLIP~\cite{radford2021learning} and SAM~\cite{kirillov2023segment} has shifted personalization strategies toward prompt-based control of generalist architectures~\cite{10507865}.
-For example, ViLD~\cite{vild2021} aligns vision and language embeddings to enable open-vocabulary detection, paving the way for instance- and user-aware predictions through textual prompts.
-Similarly, SwissDINO~\cite{paramonov2024swiss}, PerSAM~\cite{zhang2024personalize}, Matcher~\cite{liu2023matcher}, and SegGPT~\cite{wang2023seggpt} exploit prompt tuning and strong visual representations to tailor predictions to user preferences.
-Our work instead distills rich semantic features into a compact detector during server-side training, avoiding reliance on prompts or online adaptation and enabling efficient few-shot personalization for resource-constrained deployment.
+Building on this trend, several methods leverage strong visual or multimodal representations to guide instance-aware predictions through textual or visual prompts, including open-vocabulary detectors like ViLD~\cite{vild2021} and prompt-driven approaches such as SwissDINO~\cite{paramonov2024swiss}, PerSAM~\cite{zhang2024personalize}, Matcher~\cite{liu2023matcher}, and SegGPT~\cite{wang2023seggpt}. \ec[]{While these approaches allow for zero-shot recognition, they are computationally demanding and do not directly address the few-shot instance-level recognition scenario considered here.} Our work instead distills rich semantic features into a compact detector during server-side training, avoiding reliance on \fb[]{textual prompts at test time (that would add significant computational costs)} or online adaptation, and enabling efficient few-shot personalization for resource-constrained deployment.